 It’s important to reach out for help when you need it.
-Curtin offers a wide range of support services, that can assist you with any issues you may be having.
+Curtin offers a wide range of support services that can assist you with any issues you may be having.
+The services available may be affected by your mode of study, so check the tags next to each service to ensure you’re able to access them.
+These tags are:

-• Visit Curtin Connect for all of your general enquiries regarding enrolment, admissions, international students, IT support and Future Students information.
+• Visit Curtin Connect for all of your general enquiries regarding enrolment, admissions, international student needs, IT support and Future Students information.
+If you’re an OUA student you’ll need to send any enrolment or admission queries to OUA directly.

 • For free and confidential support, Student Success Advisors provide personalised guidance for a smoother transition to university.